SmithsonianWorkshops/advanced-hydra-workshops/conda.md

 The output:
 - `environment location: /home/user/.conda/envs/blobtools`
   - Conda will create the environment in your home directory in a hidden directory named `.conda`
-  - That's a great place for it on Hydra because it's not scrubbed
+  - That's a great place for it on Hydra because it's not scrubbed.
   - You can specify a different location with `--prefix /full/path/to/environment`
-- `To activate this environment, use $ conda activate blobtools`: You'll next activate our new environment to start installing programs.
+- `To activate this environment, use $ conda activate blobtools`: You'll need to activate your new environment to start installing programs.
-- `To deactivate an active environment, use $ conda deactivate`: When You're done with the enviornment, you can deactivate it, or you can close the terminal session.
+- `To deactivate an active environment, use $ conda deactivate`: When you're done with the enviornment, you can deactivate it, or you can close the terminal session.
 - Note, you may recieve an alert that a newer version of conda is available.
 You won't be able to update on your own because you don't have write access to the `base` environment.
-The Hydra admins will occasionally install new versions of conda.
+The Hydra admin team will occasionally install new versions of conda.

 ## Activate your new environment
 - `conda activate blobtools`